JulianKnodt/nerf_atlas/readme.md

                         # training examples (default: -1)
   --draw-colormap       Draw a colormap for each view (default: False) --convert-analytic-to-alt
-                        Combine a model with an analytic BRDF with a learned BRDF for alternating optimization (default: False) --clip-gradients CLIP_GRADIENTS
+                        Combine a model with an analytic BRDF with a learned BRDF for alternating optimization (default: False)
+  --clip-gradients CLIP_GRADIENTS
                         If > 0, clip gradients (default: 0)
+  --versioned-save      Save with versions (default: False) --higher-end-chance HIGHER_END_CHANCE
+                        Increase chance of training on either the start or the end (default: 0)

 auto encoder parameters:
   --latent-l2-weight LATENT_L2_WEIGHT